 David Pack considered himself an “Elijah” to Herbert Armstrong’s “Apostleship,” until he more recently began claiming the office of Apostle for himself.
 According to Pack’s website, “he has reached millions around the globe with the most powerful truths of the Bible, unknown to almost all” (emphasis added).
 It is this “special knowledge” of the Bible that is part of the problem with the Restored Church of God.

 The church’s belief system is founded on select principles from the Old Testament such as the Ten Commandments, dietary laws, tithing (three types are required), and compulsory celebration of the high Sabbaths and feast days.
 They follow an Old Covenant Sabbath, worshipping from sundown Friday to sundown Saturday.
-Celebration of Easter and Christmas are not allowed.
+Celebration of Easter and Christmas is not allowed.

 Members of the Restored Church of God are warned that leaving the fellowship will cause them to lose any chance of eternal life.
 Salvation is found only in the Restored Church of God.
 All other churches are considered apostate or counterfeit.